B virus: History

-B virus was first identified in 1932 following the death of William Brebner, a young physician who was bitten by a rhesus monkey while doing research on polio.
+B virus was first discovered in 1932 following the death of William Brebner, a young physician who was bitten by a rhesus monkey while doing research on polio.
 He had healed from the bite but later developed a febrile illness, resulting in localized erythema, lymphangitis, lymphadenitis and, ultimately, transverse myelitis.
 Neurologic tissues obtained during autopsy revealed the presence of an ultrafilterable agent that appeared similar to HSV-1.
 This isolate was originally termed "W virus."

 Within a year of Brebner's death, Albert Sabin identified a novel virus from the same samples, which he later named B virus.
 Sabin further described the lethality of B virus by showing that infectivity was independent of the route of inoculation.
 Additionally, it was observed that B virus induced immunologic responses similar to HSV-1 and shared similarities to HVP-2 and Langur herpesvirus, two other nonhuman primate alphaherpesviruses.

 By 1959, B virus was identified as the causative agent in 17 human cases, 12 of which resulted in death.
 Approximately 50 cases had been identified by 2002, although only 26 were well documented.
 Improvements in handling human cases have been made in the past several decades.
 Between 1987 and 2004, the mortality rate decreased, largely due to the addition of new forms of treatment and improved diagnosis.
 There have been a total of five fatalities related to B virus in this period.

 In 1997 researcher Elizabeth Griffin was splashed in the eye by an infected rhesus monkey while working at the Yerkes National Primate Research Center and subsequently died.

 In 2019, a researcher working with monkeys at a Japanese pharmaceutical company became infected and critically ill.
 In 2021, a veterinarian in China became infected while performing two dissections on rhesus monkeys and subsequently died.